Top Things To Do in New York City in December

 Rockefeller Center During December

 Let’s start with the super festive things to do and what’s more festive than Rockefeller Center?!
-Every year a few weeks after Thanksgiving, Rockefeller Center does its epic tree lighting.
+Every year a few weeks after Thanksgiving, Rockefeller Center does its epic Christmas tree lighting ceremony.
 People from all over the world come to the tree sparkle in the night sky!

-While at Rockefeller Center, you can enjoy their little Christmas Market, Ice Skate under the tree, and even go to ” The Top of The Rock”(Top of Rockefeller Center Tower)!
-At the top, view Manhattan’s epic skyline!
+While at Rockefeller Center, you can enjoy their little Christmas Market, Ice Skate under the Rockefeller Christmas tree at the Rink, and even go to ” The Top of The Rock”(Top of Rockefeller Center Tower)!
+At the top of the Rock, view Manhattan’s epic skyline!
+It is easily one of the best things to do in NYC!

 How to Get There: To get to Rockefeller Center take the subway line B, D, F, or M train to the 47-50th Street Rockefeller Center stop.
 You can also take the 1 train to 50th.
 Uber, Lyft, and NYC Taxis can also get you there.

-Saks 5th Ave. is located on 611 5th Ave, New York, NY 10022.
-You can take the same train lines as Rockefeller Center to get here =)
+Saks 5th Avenue is located at 611 5th Ave, New York, NY 10022.
+You can take the same train lines as Rockefeller Center to get here.

 Radio City Music Hall

-Another one of the top things to do in New York City during December is Radio City Music Hall.
-Whether you are going to see the Rockettes dance the night away or to see the decorations you won’t be disappointed!
+Another one of the best things to do in New York City during December is visiting Radio City Music Hall.
+Radio City Christmas Spectacular to see the Rockettes dance the night away is on most NYC winter bucket lists!
+But even if you don’t go to the show, make sure to check out the Radio City Christmas tree decorations!

 Radio City Music Hall is located right by the Rockefeller Tree.